sajid-mohamed/SPADeControlDesign/README.md

 ------------------------------------------------------------------

+## How to use SPADeControlDesign?

+`config.m` - Define the design parameters for SPADe.

+`mainSPADe.m` - run this file in MATLAB to design the controller with parameters defined in `config.m`

+The files are commented for better understanding.

 ## Relevant Publications

 [1] S. Mohamed, D. Goswami, V. Nathan, R. Rajappa, and T. Basten, "A scenario-and platform-aware design flow for image-based control systems," In Microprocessors and Microsystems (MICPRO), 2020.